ucfacmw/ucfacmw.org/content/sig/_index.md

 {{< details summary="**What are SIGs? :raised_eyebrow:**" >}}
 **We're glad you asked! :grin:**

-> SIGs represent major areas of computing, addressing the interests of technical communities that drive innovation.
+> Special Interest Groups (SIGs) represent major areas of computing, addressing the interests of technical communities that drive innovation.
 SIGs offer a wealth of conferences, publications and activities focused on specific computing sub-disciplines.
 They enable members to share expertise, discovery and best practices. - ACM

 <a class="btn btn-info btn-lg" href="https://www.acm.org/special-interest-groups" role="button">
 Learn more about SIGs